 How will you determine if your program is working?
-This section will provide you with the tools to monitor and evaluate your programs.
+This section will provide you with the tools to monitor and evaluate your activities.

-The processes of monitoring and evaluation use carefully planned and well-thought-out methods to measure the success of a project (or program) in meeting its goals.
+The processes of monitoring and evaluation use carefully planned and well-thought-out methods to measure the success of an activity in meeting its goals.
 They are an important part of the project management process, because they provide:

 Key terms used when talking about monitoring and evaluation are shown in Box 1.